Occupational Health and Safety Code

 Before and after an explosive is detonated, an employer and a blaster must ensure that

-(a) if the firing line is not connected to a blasting machine, the firing line is shunted, or
+(a) if the blasting cable is not connected to a blasting machine, the blasting cable is shunted, or

-(b) if the firing line is connected to a blasting machine, the blasting machine is set so it cannot detonate the explosive.
+(b) if the blasting cable is connected to a blasting machine, the blasting machine is set so it cannot detonate the explosive.

 Repealed